Gringo Rio Interviews … Foreigners living in Rio de Janeiro

 What is your profession and how do you sustain yourself?

-I have a degree to be a history teacher in the Netherlands.
-Here in Rio I run a small social enterprise called Caminhos, which consists in a Portuguese school in Rio de Janeiro and an NGO focused on helping underprivileged children.
+I have a degree to be a History teacher in the Netherlands.
+Here in Rio I run a small social enterprise called Caminhos, which consists of a Portuguese school in Rio de Janeiro and an NGO focused on helping underprivileged children.

-What is your favourite place to drink a coffee in Rio?
+What is your favorite place to drink a coffee in Rio?